 Introduction to Soil Types and Wine

-What are the best soils for growing wine grapes?
+What are the best soil types for wine grapes?

 One of the most frequently mentioned traits of a great wine is the soil.
 The conversation usually sounds something like this: